 CHE 403 INSTRUMENTAL ANALYSIS

-Prerequisites: CHE 301; CHE 331 or CHE 306 (CHE 306 may be taken concurrently with instructor permission).
-Principles of analytical instruments and their applications for chemical analysis.
-Statistics, basic optics, various optical spectroscopic methods, chromatography, electrochemical methods, and mass spectrometry.
-Laboratory experiments using analytical instruments chosen from in-class topics.
-Offered every semester.
+Prerequisites: CHE 301; CHE 331 or CHE 306 recommended.
+Principles of modern analytical instruments and their applications for chemical analysis.
+Statistical treatment of data, basic electronics and signal processing, basic optics, molecular and atomic spectroscopy, chromatography and separations, electrochemical methods, and mass spectrometry.
+Offered spring semester.

 CHE 406 ANALYTICAL TOXICOLOGY

 Prerequisites: MAT 311 and CHE 301.
 Introductory analytical toxicology for pharmaceutical, forensic, and clinical analysis.
 Exploration of the main categories of inorganic and organic toxins, sample collection and treatment, chromatographic separation, spectroscopic and mass spectral determination of various toxic compounds in clinical, forensic, and environmental samples.
 Offered alternate years.